drmohundro/drmohundro.github.io/_posts/2011-08-19-wcf-and-service-side-timeouts.markdown

 ---
+layout: post
-title: WCF and service-side Timeouts
+title: "WCF and service-side Timeouts"
 date: 2011/08/19
+category: blog
+---

 Ah, timeouts.
 At my previous job, I wrote quite a bit of code that dealt with threading.
 When dealing with threads, asynchronous operations, and performant